islamyassien/seleniumFramework/README.md

 11. See Log in message

-You must change email data at "TestOne" & "TestTwo" every run.
+## Warning : You must change email data at "TestOne" & "TestTwo" every run.